apalski/wodapp/README.md

 	* View all your PRs

 ## Usage
 WODapp can be used at https://ancient-oasis-63996.herokuapp.com.
+To use all features you need to be an `owner` so use the following Signin:
+Name: Max Charles
+Password: friedfish

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/apalski/wodapp.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.